ncaio/mxmap/README.md

 # mxmap

 Mxmap is a simple smtp scan for tasks like:

-SPF test;
+  * SPF test;
-Dmarc test;
+  * Dmarc test;
-Google DKIM Selector test;
+  * DKIM Selector test;
-Open relay test;
+  * Open relay test;
-VRFY ENUM test;
+  * VRFY ENUM test;
-RCPT ENUM test;
+  * RCPT ENUM test;
-Internal spoof attack.
+  * Internal spoof attack.

 All ENUM tests has 2 process.
-First, test with domain and second without.
+First test with domain and second without.
 Basicly you don't need a dicionary file for it, mxmap use postmaster account by default.
 From the domain address, mxmap is able to find all mx records.
-If RCPT ENUM is possible then mxmap will try to do an internal spoof attack, sending a email with BODY "[- MXMAP SPOOFING TEST -]" from postmaster(+domain) to postmaster(+domain).
+If RCPT ENUM is possible, then mxmap will try to do an internal spoof attack, sending an email with BODY "[- MXMAP SPOOFING TEST -]" from postmaster(+domain) to postmaster(+domain).
 But if you want, use --user=user flag to change it.

 **PS: x86_64 binary**

-**Basic usage**
+**Basic usage examples**

+[- Theses examples assume you have installed the mxmap. -]

-Basic usage 1 - [ Simple scan ]
+Basic usage 1 - [ Run simple scan ]
-helo flag is recommended in all cases
+[- helo flag is recommended in all cases -]

 ~~~~
 ./mxmap --domain=domain.tld --helo=domain.tld